 Spoken languages in India also is much associated with the advent of the Indo-European race of the Aryans, principally from whom Indian citizens have earned its grammar, language development, lexicon, phonology and of course mode of refined speech.
 However, the aboriginal Indians dwelling down south, the Dravidians also have contributed much to the evolution of languages spoken in India.
 The country's geographical diversities, coupled with its political periphery makes the country even more sensitive to language diversification and prominence always is classed within the north Indian languages spoken and the south Indian languages spoken in everyday life.
 The mind boggling number of languages utilised in speech, both sophisticated and tribal, are further rendered and commissioned with central recognition.
-Some of these are accepted nationally, whereas others are accepted as dialects of one particular region, for example Assam or Kashmir possess their own version of official language as well as aboriginal language.
+Some of these are accepted nationally, whereas others are accepted as dialects of one particular region, for example Assam and Kashmir possess their own version of official language as well as aboriginal language.

 Apart from the 22 Official languages recognised by the Indian Constitution, Indians are also known to communicate in over 2400 languages, from place to place, region to region and state to state.
 Many of these languages spoken do not even possess their own scripts to write.
 Hindi (Standard Hindi, excluding several dialects of deviating mutual comprehensibility) is the most prevalent language spoken in India.
-The Indian census borrows the widest likely definition of "Hindi" as an all-extensive variety of "Hindi languages".
+The Indian census borrows the widest likely definition of Hindi as an all-extensive variety of Hindi languages.
 The native speakers of Hindi so outlined, is the explanation for approximately 40 percent of Indians.
-Indian English is registered as the native language of 226,449 Indians in the 2001 census.
+Indian English is registered as the native language of 226,449 Indians in the census.
 English is considered the second "language of the Union", in addition to Hindi.
 Thirteen languages make up for more than 1 percent of Indian population each, and amongst themselves, for over 95 percent.
 All of them are enlisted as the "scheduled languages of the constitution".
-Scheduled languages spoken by less than 1 percent of Indians comprise: Santali (0.64 percent), Nepali (0.28 percent), Sindhi (0.25 percent), Manipuri (0.14 percent), Bodo (0.13 percent), Dogri (0.01 percent, spoken in the disputed province of Jammu and Kashmir).
-The largest language that is not "scheduled" is Bhili (0.95 percent), accompanied by Gondi (0.27 percent), Tulu (0.17 percent) and Kurukh (0.098980986 percent).
+Scheduled languages spoken by less than 1 percent of Indians comprise: Santhali(0.64 percent), Nepali (0.28 percent), Sindhi (0.25 percent), Manipuri (0.14 percent), Bodo (0.13 percent), Dogri (0.01 percent, spoken in the disputed province of Jammu and Kashmir).
+The largest language that is not "scheduled" is Bhili (0.95 percent), accompanied by Gondi (0.27 percent), Tulu (0.17 percent) and Kurukh (0.09 percent).